YerbaPage/MGDebugger/README.md

 Before running MGDebugger, ensure your environment meets the following requirements:

 - **Python**: Version 3.8 or later.
-- **vllm**: Version 0.6.0 or later.
+- **vLLM**: Version 0.6.0 or later.
 Required for model loading and inference.
-You can follow the [official vllm installation guide](https://github.com/vllm-project/vllm) to set it up.
+You can follow the [official installation guide](https://github.com/vllm-project/vllm) to set it up.
 - **Additional dependencies**: Install all necessary Python packages using the following command:

     ```bash
     pip install -r requirements.txt
     ```

-### Configuring the VLLM Server
+### Configuring the vLLM Server

-To launch the VLLM server with the `DeepSeek-Coder-V2-Lite-Instruct` model, execute the following command:
+To launch the vLLM server with the `DeepSeek-Coder-V2-Lite-Instruct` model, execute the following command:

 ```bash
 python -m vllm.entrypoints.openai.api_server \